ohmp/james-project/src/adr/0026-removing-configured-additional-mailboxListeners.md

 A **required group** is a group configured within James additional mailbox listener or statically binded via Guice.
 We should have a queue for that mailbox listener binded to the main exchange.

-A **registered group** is a group whose queue exist in rabbitMQ and is bound to the exchange, independently of its James usage.
+A **registered group** is a group whose queue exists in RabbitMQ and is bound to the exchange, independently of its James usage.
 If it is required, a consumer will consume the queue.
 Otherwise the queue might grow unbounded.

 ## Decision